-The gaming industry is regulated by gaming regulators as it is at risk of financial crime.
+Gaming regulators regulate the gaming industry as it is at risk of financial crime.
 Gaming operators must not be vulnerable to money laundering and terrorist financing threats.
 Therefore, gaming operators have to meet international and local AML obligations.
 AML regulations for the gaming industry vary from country to country.
-In this article, we will examine general AML regulations covering the gaming, igaming and gambling industries.
+In this article, we will examine general AML regulations covering the gaming, gaming, and gambling industries.

 With the development of technology, the gaming industry has become online.
 The online gaming (Igaming) industry has grown hugely in recent years.
 With the globalization brought by technology, they started to have customer portfolios covering the whole world.
 This globalization also increased the risks of financial crime in the gaming industry.
 The criminals took advantage of the lack of AML control in the gaming industry and committed money laundering and terrorist financing crimes through gaming operators.
 The most common method used by criminals is to launder money by making low-rate betting transactions through betting companies.